SegersIan/blog/blog/_posts/2024-07-23-writing-clearly.md

 When you write any text (even non-fiction) a great start is to "just write freely" (aka outlining), let your thoughts flow, unfiltered, no resistance.
 You are basically brain dumping your thoughts in a text format.
 As you write code, a solution to a problem, you often will write the first version like this.
 Along the way you might realize something, make observations or have an AHA moment.
 As you read this first version (out loud) you'll notice some spelling and grammar mistakes, maybe a lack of structure.
 It is in need of refinement.

 Some writers fix all grammar and spelling mistakes and wrap it up there.
 Others will go through an iterative process of refinement.
-One way to go about it, is by asking yourself "What do I want to say?", then read your text once again and ask "Have I said what I wanted to say?" or "Does what I said make sense?" and then you go about rephrasing the text.
+One way to go about it, is by asking yourself "What do I want to say?", then read your text once again and ask "Have I said what I wanted to say?" or "Does what I said make sense?" and then you go about rephrasing that text.
 On each iteration you might realize something new again, make more observations or have more AHA moments.
 Do you spot the similarities with writing code?

 Writing code is writing a solution to [a problem that needs fixing](https://xkcd.com/1739/), only, you write the solution in a different language, a programming language.
 Programming languages are a human creation, so they often have strong similarities to our [way of thinking and writing](https://esolangs.org/wiki/Brainfuck).
 As in writing, there are different writing styles that can be applied in each programming language, some enforce a certain style.
 You might adopt a very imperative style or a more self-explanatory style, some languages don't give that flexibility.
 One might wonder how writing styles relate to [programming paradigms](https://en.wikipedia.org/wiki/Programming_paradigm), I'll leave that one for you to ponder about.
 So, why do we seem to share a similar process between writing and coding?